Centennial Campaign

 Members:

-John DeBevoise (Chair), Beth DeBevoise, Nelson Guagliardo, Peter Kirkwood, Erin Lagor, Erica Maxwell, Doug McCree, Julianne McKeel, Mike Poland, Courtney Rice, Susan Stern
+John DeBevoise (Pastor), Beth DeBevoise, Nelson Guagliardo, Peter Kirkwood, Erin Lagor, Erica Maxwell, Doug McCree, Julianne McKeel, Mike Poland, Courtney Rice, Susan Stern

 Ezra Committee